 Legend of Sleepy Hollow

-Directed by Steven Carpenter
+Directed by Steven Carpenter, WSG Associate Artistic Director

-September 24 – October 18, 2026
+September 24 – October 18, 2026 (Press/Opening: September 27, 2026 at 2:30pm)

 Enter an abandoned (and possibly haunted) tavern in Sleepy Hollow for this haunting and humorous autumn treat.
 Rediscover the timeless legend of the headless horseman in author Washington Irving’s ghoulishly funny cautionary tale of overconfident schoolmaster Ichabod Crane and his imminent encounter with the terrifying Headless Horseman – told by one actor.
 It’s a guaranteed visit of supernatural chills, laughs, and the power of storytelling that will leave you on the edge of your seat.